rouge-coder-png/risk-aware-RL/README.md

 This project aims to demonstrate the use of reinforcement learning (RL) in the context of wilderness fire rescue missions.
 We simulate a scenario where a drone is deployed to locate and rescue a person in a wildfire-affected area.
 The goal is to navigate the drone to the person's location as quickly as possible, while avoiding the fire.
 To do this, we use a Deep Q-Network (DQN) agent, which learns how to take actions in various states based on the reward feedback it receives.

+## Prerequisites
+The project is also designed to be used on GoogleColab.
+To successfully run the code, follow these steps:

+* Google Colab: Make sure you have access to Google Colab.
+You can access it here.
+You will need a Google account to use Colab.

+* Image File: Obtain the necessary image file (details provided in the project documentation or directly in the code).
+Save this image to your Google Drive in a location you can easily access.

+* Mounting Google Drive: In order to access the image from your Google Drive, you will need to mount your drive in the Colab notebook.

 ## Environment

 The environment for this project is defined in the ForestFireEnvironment class in forest_fire_environment.py.
 This class is a custom PyEnvironment from the TensorFlow Agents library.
 It represents a grid-like area where each grid cell can be either empty, contain the drone, the person to be rescued, or be on fire.
 The drone can move in four directions (up, down, left, right).
 The fire spreads randomly but not instantaneously, simulating the dynamics of a real fire.
 The environment is partially observable, meaning that the agent (drone) only knows the state of the grid cells it has visited.